am-flow/protobunny/README.md

 ### Topics

 Every message class is associated with a **topic string**.

 Publishing sends your message to that topic; subscribing binds a queue to the same topic pattern.

 Typical patterns:

 - Exact topic: `pb.some.Package.Message`
 - Wildcards: `pb.#` (subscribe to everything under `pb.`)
-- Package-level subscription: subscribe to a module/package to receive multiple message types
+- Package-level subscription: subscribe to a module/package to receive multiple message types eg. `pb.some`

 ### Shared “task” queues vs broadcast subscriptions